hanya/pyuno3ext/README.md

 * You need write permission to program/unorc or uno.ini file to disable original Python.
 * This extension can not coexist with the default Python.
 * ToDo: Python 3.3 might not work well.
+* For Python 2.7, import hook based on importlib is not supported.

 How to Build